TheRoyalOne2021/discord-bot-1/README.md

 bot should go online as soon as "node index" is executed

 replace channelId with your ticket channel ID in "ticket.js"

+mute command requires role called "muted" and assumes permissions are already set for the role